smushball27295/Project/README.md

 modelbuilding.py is used for buliding models that can predict whether the patient will end up in ICU.

 There are a few things to note.
 There a lot of NAN values in the dataset which will hinder the model buliding process.
 Therefore the best way would be to impute the missing values with previous values.
-A separate file is included(missing values.py).
 However this process leads to having NAN values in earlier time windows.
 This will lead to data loss and hinder the performance of the model.
 Therefore, the missing values have been imputed with mean values.

 A combination of models have been used and their performance has been evaluated.

-First, records with the earlier time window(0-2) are taken separately to test and compare the model's performance with other time windows
+First, records with the earlier time window(0-2) are taken separately to test and compare the model's performance with other time windows.

+The models have been only applied to the earliest window(0-2) due to time constraint and must be further applied to other windows.

 Model Building: